 - Do not leave stove/oven on or unattended

 - Unattended cooking is the leading fact contributing to a fire!
 Keep an eye on cooking equipment when in use and always use a timer

 - Have heating equipment cleaned and checked each year to make sure everything is working properly

 - Watch for space heaters

 - Have an escape plan ready and practiced with any and all individuals living in the home in case of a fire

-The National Fire Protection Association states, “U.S. fire departments responded to an estimated 1,240,000 fires.
-These fires resulted in 3,240 civilian fire fatalities, 15,925 civilian fire injuries and an estimated $11.5 billion in direct property loss” in 2013.
+The National Fire Protection Association states, “U.S. fire departments responded to an estimated 1,342,000 fires.
+These fires caused 3,390 civilian deaths and 14,650 civilian injuries” in 2016.
 It is clear that fires are a very serious issue in the U.S. and can result in complete and utter devastation for those involved.
 Make sure you and your family are informed about fire safety and prevention to lower your risk of experiencing this type of tragedy.